Wat Pho: Phra Ubosot

 Inside the ubosot is a gold and crystal three-tiered pedestal topped with a gilded Buddha made of a gold-copper alloy, and over the statue is a nine-tiered umbrella representing the authority of Thailand.
 The Buddha image, known as Phra Buddha Theva Patimakorn and thought to be from the Ayutthaya period, was moved here by Rama I from Wat Sala Si Na (now called Wat Khuhasawan) in Thonburi.
 Rama IV later placed some ashes of Rama I under the pedestal of the Buddha image so that the public may pay homage to both Rama I and the Buddha at the same time.
 There are also ten images of Buddha's disciples in the hall: Moggalana is to the left of Buddha and Sariputta to the right, with eight Arahants below.

-The exterior balustrade surrounding the main hall has around 150 depictions in stone of the epic, Ramakien, the ultimate message of which is transcendence from secular to spiritual dimensions.
-The stone panels were recovered from a temple in Ayuthaya.
+The exterior balustrade surrounding the main hall carries depictions in stone of the epic, Ramakien, the ultimate message of which is transcendence from secular to spiritual dimensions.
+They have been said to have been recovered from a temple in Ayutthaya.
+Dawn F. Rooney counts 152 marble panels, each 45 cm square, and reports a published translation of an inscription which records that they were carved in 1831, during the reign of Rama III, so that the earlier attribution to the Ayutthaya period can be discounted.
+Rooney notes that the plaques do not tell the whole story.
+They concentrate on the battles, beginning with the abduction of Sita, and the last panel shows Hanuman killing the demon Sahatsadecha, leaving the narrative unfinished.
+The Wat Pho cycle follows Rama I's recension of the Ramakien, written for dance drama.
 The ubosot is enclosed by a low wall called kamphaeng kaew, which is punctuated by gateways guarded by mythological lions, as well as eight structures that house bai sema, stone markers that delineate the sacred space of the bot.